ludicast/saki/README.markdown

 `on_following_link_to` works the same as on_visiting, but it first validates that the link exists, and then follows it.

-`where` is a function taking as a parameter either a lambda to execute in the before block, or a symbol which is the name of a function to execute in the before block.
+`where` is a function taking as a parameter lambda to execute in the before block.

-    def creating_a_user
+    def self.creating_a_user
+        lambda {
             @user = Factory.build @user
             fill_in "user[email]", :with => @user.email
             click_button "Create"
+        }
     end

     on_following_link_to create_path_for(:user) do
-        where :creating_a_user do
+        where creating_a_user do
             specify { page.should have_content(@user.email) }
         end
     end

-Obviously the return for this is where you have functions acting as "reusable steps" in the style of cucumber.
+Obviously the return for this is where you have functions acting as "reusable steps" in the style of Cucumber.
+In addition your "before blocks" are more expressive.

 Finally, to simplify setting up integration tests, anything you wrap in an `integrate` block (like `describe`) sets the test type to acceptance.